 What if there’s not enough money to settle my car finance debt?

-The finance company will expect your estate to pay off the settlement figure for your debt, which it will provide to your executor/administrator.
+The finance company will expect your estate to pay off the settlement figure for your debt.
+It will provide the exact debt amount to your executor/administrator.
 However, with all of the other expenses associated with settling your finances, it is entirely possible that there might not be enough money to go around.

 There’s nothing to stop the executor or administrator negotiating a settlement with the finance company for a lesser amount than is owed.
 If it’s a choice between taking legal action (which offers no guarantee of getting their total debt back) or taking a reduced settlement, the finance company may be prepared to take a percentage of the total and write off the rest.
 This is something that should be done in conjunction with professional legal assistance.

-Dealing with the death of a loved one is a difficult enough time already without having to worry about a car finance company circling like a vulture, wanting payment for an outstanding debt.
-If you are taking out car finance, make sure you understand the potential implications of your debts on your family and loved ones.
+Dealing with the death of a loved one is a difficult enough time already.
+It’s even harder if you have a car finance company circling like a vulture, wanting payment for an outstanding debt.
+If you’re taking out car finance, make sure you understand the potential implications of your debts on your family or loved ones if you should die.